 - Courses that are completely online and offered through Blackboard, with no recorded lecture or in-person students are labeled "WW."

-Advising for Criminal Justice/Sociology
+Faculty and Advising for Criminal Justice/Sociology

-Criminal Justice/Sociology Academic Help and Resources
+Academic Help and Resources for Criminal Justice/Sociology Majors

 At ENMU, we want to make sure you get the help you need.
 We offer several tutoring services, including the Online Writing Center (OWL), which is exclusively for distance education students.
 The OWL is available to help you improve your writing and help you communicate clearly for written, school-related projects and assignments.
 We also have online databases, journal articles and eBooks accessible through the Golden Student Success Center.
 Since ENMU has a dedicated distance education librarian on staff, you'll always have the help you need to take advantage of library resources.

-As a criminal justice/sociology student, you'll find your textbooks and professor lectures will answer many of your questions.
+As a Criminal Justice/Sociology student, you'll find your textbooks and professor lectures will answer many of your questions.
 Departments offering specific classes may even offer additional office hours or tutoring.
 For questions and concerns you can't find in the course material, you always have the option to email or call your professor.